It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

-At last - a chance to push the Octopus harder!
-Initially the breeze was a bit soft - handy for unfurling and launching the kite.
-It wasn't long though, before the breeze freshened, with gusts hitting 28kph at shoulder level.
+At last, a chance had come up to push the octopus harder!
+Initially the breeze was a bit soft; this was handy for unfurling and launching the kite.
+It wasn't long though, before the breeze freshened, with gusts hitting 28 kph at shoulder level.

-There were troubles immediately, with the kite showing a tendency to tuck one shoulder under and flip onto it's back.
-The sheer wind speed seemed to be doing it, time and time again.
-I tried shortening the bottom 2 bridle lines a little, to give the kite more weather-cock stability.
+There were troubles immediately, with the kite showing a tendency to tuck one shoulder under and flip onto its back.
+The sheer wind-speed seemed to be doing it, time and time again.
+I tried shortening the bottom two bridle lines a little, to give the kite more weathercock stability.
 This helped but more was needed.

-The Octopus did well, although some thermal turbulence did cause it to dive suddenly on one occasion.
-As is it's custom after an upset, the plastic Octopus just lolled around on it's back for a while.
-The kite even maintaining height momentarily in some rising air.
+The octopus did well, although some thermal turbulence did cause it to dive suddenly on one occasion.
+As is its custom after an upset, the plastic octopus just lolled around on its back for a while.
+The kite even maintained height momentarily in some rising air.
 Eventually, as all the plastic drifted close to the ground, my tugs on the line managed to flip the kite right-way-up and off it climbed.

-Leaving the thermally incompetent 8-tailed 'bird' to it's own devices, the pelican shortly found some actual rising air.
-Less than 100 meters away and slightly upwind of the Octopus.
+Leaving the thermally incompetent eight-tailed "bird" to its own devices, the pelican shortly found some actual rising air.
+This happened less than 100 meters away and slightly upwind of the octopus.

-Many minutes later, with the Octopus now flying at around 250 feet above the grass, I noticed the pelican in the distance, far downwind.
-And climbing through 800 feet at least, on motionless wings!
+Many minutes later, with the octopus now flying at around 250 feet above the grass, I noticed the pelican in the distance, far downwind.
+It was climbing through 800 feet at least, on motionless wings!

 Octopus Bridle Mod Magic

-Just as I held the kite up for it's first launch, a healthy gust of breeze came through the trees.
-After a brief wallow at low level, up shot the Octopus, to a remarkable line angle.
+Just as I held the kite up for its first launch, a healthy gust of breeze came through the trees.
+After a brief wallow at low level, up shot the MBK Octopus to a remarkable line angle.
 Amazing!
 Plus, it only took moments to observe that the kite was much more stable at higher wind speeds now.

-All I had done was to shift the 2 lowest bridle lines to the bottom corners of the kite.
-By shortening the lines as well, the sail corners were drawn in and up, causing the trailing edge to curve like that of a Sled kite.
-Extra drag and extra side area, right where needed.
-It worked so well I'm going to forget about using thicker Dacron for these 2 lines after all.
+All I had done was to shift the two lowest bridle lines to the bottom corners of the kite.
+By shortening the lines as well, the sail corners were drawn in and up, causing the trailing edge to curve like that of a sled kite.
+This created extra drag and extra side area, right where needed.
+It worked so well that I'm going to forget about using thicker Dacron for these two lines after all.

 Being close to the middle of the day and sunny, most of the air movement was highly influenced by thermals in the area.
-So there were lulls from time to time which kept sending the kite to the grass.
-And occasionally rough air would upset the kite and flip it up side down.
+So there were lulls from time to time that kept sending the kite to the grass.
+And occasionally, rough air would upset the kite and flip it upside down.

-Winds at the Noarlunga weather station were 14kph gusting to 22kph.
-Gentle while gusting into the Moderate range in other words.
-Getting the kite to fly in those wind speeds was the aim - it looks like it has been achieved.
+Winds at the Noarlunga weather station were 14 kph gusting to 22 kph.
+They were gentle while gusting into the moderate range, in other words.
+Getting the kite to fly in those wind speeds was the aim; it looks like it has been achieved.

 Octopus Loves Light Line

-First up, the kite took to the air upside-down - and surprised me with how stable it was in that position!
-With bridle lines draped right over the leading edge from the upper side of the inflated shape, the kite hung at a low line angle but looked very comfortable.
-Even when the breeze gusted up a bit!
+First up, the kite took to the air upside down ... and surprised me with how stable it was in that position!
+With bridle lines draped right over the leading edge from the upper side of the inflated shape, the kite hung at a low line-angle but looked very comfortable.
+This was even when the breeze gusted up a bit!

-This kite reaches it's upper wind limit very soon after exceeding the optimum wind speed.
-I hope to extend the wind range a lot by shifting the bridle points around and using heavier line for the lower 2 bridle legs.
-Not so much for the weight but for some extra drag back there.
-It worked wonders for the Parasail!
+This kite reaches its upper wind-limit very soon after exceeding the optimum wind-speed.
+I hope to extend the wind range a lot by shifting the bridle points around and using heavier line for the lower two bridle legs.
+That's not so much for the weight but for some extra drag back there.
+It worked wonders for the MBK Parasail!

 MBK Octopus #2 Floats

-With the average wind strength somewhat lower than yesterday, it was a chore trying to get much line out.
-Eventually I tried raking the bridle lines forward by an extra 15 degrees or so.
+With the average wind-strength somewhat lower than yesterday, it was a chore trying to get much line out.
+Eventually, I tried raking the bridle lines forward by an extra 15 degrees or so.
 This was done as the kite flew on the bridle only, giving me a chance to tweak individual lines to even it all up.
-Carefully, I tied a new knot into the bunch of lines, just a few cm closer to the kite than the old knot.
+Carefully, I tied a new knot into the bunch of lines, just a few centimeters closer to the kite than the old knot.